Alston Youth Hostel, Firs Edge, The Firs, Alston, Cumbria, CA9 3RW

 All year, 8am – 10am, 5pm – 10pm

 From £21.00pp (adult), discount for YHA members.
 Private rms from £40.
 Sole use from £500 for 2 nghts m/wk, £700 for 2 nights Fri-Sat

 Via hostel email, by phone or via the YHA website.

 A686 from Penrith or A689 from Carlisle.
 From the east A686 from Hexham (A69 from Newcastle).

 Nearest stations are Haltwhistle, Penrith, Carlisle, Hexham or Langwathby on the Settle to Carlisle line.
 Bus 680 from Carlisle via Brampton or the 889 to Hexham (Tuesday morning only).

-This accommodation is near mountains, is available to individuals, has a pub within walking distance, has availability this New Year and is on the or near to the Settle to Carlisle railway, the IHUK signage page, the present or past youth hostel page, the Isaac's Tea Trail, the Land's End to John O' Groats Walk, the Pennine Way, the C2C Cycle Route and the North Pennines.
+This accommodation is near mountains, is available to individuals, has a pub within walking distance and is on the or near to the Settle to Carlisle railway, the IHUK signage page, the present or past youth hostel page, the Isaac's Tea Trail, the Land's End to John O' Groats Walk, the Pennine Way, the North Pennines and the C2C Cycle Route.